Best Black Friday 2022 deals under $100

 Other top tech deals

-- The Samsung BAR Plus 256-Gigabyte USB 3.1 Flash Drive is available for 56% off.
+- The Samsung BAR Plus 256GB USB 3.1 Flash Drive is available for 56% off.

 - At 42% off, this iRobot Roomba j7 knows what to clean up and what to avoid in your home.

-- The Blink Two-Way Doorbell provides clear imagery and crisp audio, along with peace of mind at home.
+- The Blink Two-way Doorbell provides clear imagery and crisp audio, along with peace of mind.
 It’s discounted at 30% off.

 - An entertaining and educational Fire tablet for kids is 50% off.